JanSharp/VRCLockstep/notes.md

 ## Non Game State Events

-Non game state events are events running on either just one client or every client, and are not running on any specific tick, just whenever they happen.
+Non game state safe events are events running on either just one client or every client, and are not running on any specific tick, just whenever they happen.

-These events are not allowed to modify the game states, nor change registration of Lockstep events.
+These events are not allowed to modify the game states:

-- `OnClientBeginCatchUp(int playerId)` (This is an exception as it is allowed to change event registration, but still must not modify game states)
+- `OnClientBeginCatchUp()` Use `CatchingUpPlayerId` from the lockstep api.
 - Every unity or VRChat event

 These 2 aren't really events, but they are called by the Lockstep system.